 Two face mists I ended up bringing were the Tatcha Luminous Dewy Skin Mist and Omorovicza Queen of Hungary Face Mist.
 I did not need two but we booked our tickets last minute and I ended up with duplicates with my rush packing job.
 I ended up using both throughout our travels but found myself reaching more for the Tatcha one.
 I love that both are travel friendly in size!

-Everything was packed up in a few travel pouches including my Away Mini Travel Case (sold out, but hopefully will be back!) and the Truffle Jetset Clarity Case.
+Everything was packed up in a few travel pouches including my Away Mini Travel Case and the Truffle Jetset Clarity Case.
 Both versatile and nice for traveling.
 I kept a few things to carry on the plane with me but for the most part checked the rest of the liquids in one of our medium suitcases.

 There will be a few more packing posts to follow on my travel makeup and more but for now I hope you enjoyed reading about my skincare picks!
 I think I packed well.
 I could have skipped was the Baby Facial and packed 1 face mist instead of 2.
 We were only gone for a week but this was an open ended trip and there was a possibility we were going to be traveling for a while longer.
 I did feel like I was missing two key things.
 One was a good eye cream, but I felt my moisturizer did the job for the week.
 I also did not pack any acne spot treatments, but thankfully I had no breakouts this trip to worry about!
 I feel the best things I packed for skincare included the Bite Beauty Agave Lip Mask and Foreo UFO Smartmask.
 I now consider those travel essentials and definitely plan on bringing those with me on future trips!

 Do you have any favorite travel skincare essentials?
 Do you tend to pack for shorter trips (1 week or shorter) or longer vacations?
 Would love to hear about your favorites!